New York (NY) has the

 Nassau-Suffolk, NY HUD Metro FMR Area.

-For FY 2014, the Nassau-Suffolk, NY HUD Metro FMR Area (Suffolk County) rent for a studio or efficiency is $1,033 per month and $2,415 per month to rent a house or an apartment with 4 bedrooms.
+For FY 2014, the Nassau-Suffolk, NY HUD Metro FMR Area (Nassau County) rent for a studio or efficiency is $1,033 per month and $2,415 per month to rent a house or an apartment with 4 bedrooms.

 The average Fair Market Rent for a 2-bedroom home in New York is $919 per month.